developerHari2005/coderhariexpert/README.md

-# Hi there, I'm coderhariexpert! 👋
+# Hi there, I'm Hari 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with a love for coding and technology.
 Here's a bit about me: